Sieabah/cmsc-433/proj2/problems.md

 Invalid HTML

-Nearly impossible to add/remove classes with ease
+**Nearly impossible to add/remove classes with ease**
+- All classes changes must exist in all 4 locations in which class data exists to be sufficient.